metaory/mail-delivery-trains-challenge/README.md

-# Program to control a network of autonomous mail delivery trains
+# Mail delivery trains challenge

 ## How to run